minima-global/awesome-minima/Example-Basic_Transaction_Tutorial.md

-# How to construct a simple transaction manually
+# How to construct a simple transaction

 ## Purpose
 The purpose of this tutorial is to demonstrate how to manually construct a simple transaction on Minima.